youcefrizoug/arm-linux-androideabi-4.9/README.md

-# 📦 arm-linux-androideabi-4.9 Toolchain (For ARM32 Phones)
+# 📦 arm-linux-androideabi-4.9 Toolchain (For use on ARM64 Phones)
 🔧 A **custom, portable GCC 4.9 toolchain targeting `arm-linux-androideabi`**, designed specifically for building directly on ARM-based Android phones (32-bit) using:

 - ✅ [Termux](https://termux.dev/)